-St Day and Carharrack Community School will ensure ALL staff including governors adhere to their duties in the Prevent guidance 2015 to prevent radicalization (<a href="https://www.gov.uk/government/publications/protecting-children-from-radicalisation-the-prevent-the-
+St Day and Carharrack School will ensure ALL staff including governors adhere to their duties in the Prevent guidance 2015 to prevent radicalization

-(https://www.gov.uk/government/publications/protecting- children-from-radicalisation-the-prevent-duty)

-The HT/Principal and Chair of Governors will: $\ \square$ Establish or use existing mechanisms for understanding the risk of extremism $\ \square$ Ensure staff understand the risk and build capabilities to deal with issues arising ☐ Communicate the importance of the duty ☐ Ensure All Staff and Governors implement the duty.
+The HT and Chair of Governors will:

+- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and Governors implement the duty.

 School staff receive training to help to identify signs of extremism.
-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014). https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/380595/ SMSC_Guidance_Maintained_Schools.pdf Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullyin and e-safety.
-St Day and Carharrack Community School will respond to any concern about Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).

+Ensure the risks of Radicalisation are referred to within all relevant policies including visitors anti bullying and e-safety.

+St Day and Carharrack School will respond to any concern about Extremism/Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.

-When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below). http://safercornwall.co.uk/preventing-crime/preventing-violent-extremism/ What can we do to help our children understand these issues and help protect them?
+When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below).

+http://safercornwall.co.uk/preventing-crime/preventing-violent-extremism/

+What can we do to help our children understand these issues and help protect them?

+- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.

 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to St Day and Carharrack Community School e-safety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to St Day and Carharrack School online safety policy.